kheachang/recruiting-platform/README.md

 Candidate view: Recruiter invites a candidate to submit an application.
 In this application, the candidate already exists in Greenhouse and has submitted applications for the job before (previously rejected).
 The application allows a previously rejected candidate to resubmit for a job.
 Once a job has been submitted, this is the end of the candidate journey.

 Recruiter view: Recruiter can view the active roles they're currently recruiting for.
 They're able to view a tracker of candidates' progress for each job.
-They're able to move the candidate between 'Application Review' and 'Offer' stages, which then updates in Greenhouse.
+They're able to move the candidate between 'Application Review' and 'Offer' stages (this job stage did not include 'Rejected' in the api response), which then updates in Greenhouse.

 ## Dependencies